-- Hospitals in Illinois are required to notify the local police department that treatment has been given to a sexual assault survivor.
+- Hospitals in Illinois are required to notify the local police department that treatment has been given to an individual alleging sexual assault.
 However, an individual is not required to file a police report.

 - An individual may sign consent forms to allow the medical personnel to examine, treat, and administer medication, and to release information to the police.
-The nurse or advocate will explain the exam procedures and can be present throughout the exam.
+An advocate can be present throughout the

-- After an incident of Sexual Violence, the primary medical concerns are physical injuries, sexually transmitted infections and pregnancy.
-At the time of the examination, evidence can also be collected that can be used to prosecute the person(s) – through the College’s grievance procedures and/or the criminal system – who participated in the Sexual Violence.
-If an individual wishes to have evidence collected, he or she should not bathe, douche or change clothes before the exam.
+- After an incident of Sexual Violence, the primary medical concerns are physical injuries, sexually transmitted infections, and pregnancy.
+At the time of the examination, evidence can also be collected that can be used to prosecute the person(s) who it is alleged participated in Sexual Violence.
+If an individual wishes to have evidence collected, the individual should not bathe, douche or change clothes before the exam.
 This may destroy evidence.
-However, evidence may still be collected up to a week after a sexual assault.
-An individual may wish to bring a change of clothes when he or she goes to the emergency room, because clothing may be kept as evidence.
+However, typically, evidence may still be collected up to a week after an incident of Sexual Violence.
+An individual may wish to bring a change of clothes when going to the emergency room, since clothing may be kept as evidence.
 A sweatsuit or scrubs may also be provided.

 - Evidence Collection

 - If an individual chooses, the hospital will conduct thorough and complete evidence collection using the Illinois State Police Evidence Collection Kit (the "rape kit").
-The entire evidence collection process will be done only with his or her consent.
+The entire evidence collection process will be done only with the individual’s consent.
 The individual may decline any portion of the exam.
-There is no fee for having a rape kit done, and the individual does not need to use his or her insurance.
-The Violence Against Women Act (“VAWA”) conditions a state’s receipt of certain federal funding on the provision of medical forensic examinations at no cost for victims of sexual assault.
+There is no fee for having a rape kit done and the individual does not need to use personal insurance.
+The Violence Against Women Act (“VAWA”) conditions a state’s receipt of certain federal funding on the provision of medical forensic examinations at no cost for individuals alleging sexual assault.
 The rape kit does not contain any medication.

-- Evidence may be collected even if the individual does not plan to report the attack to the police.
-If he or she decides at a later date that he or she would like to file a police report, this evidence will be available.
-Any evidence found during the exam may strengthen any resulting criminal court case should the individual decide to file a police report.
+- Evidence may be collected even if the individual does not plan to report the incident to the police.
+If the individual decides at a later date that it is best to file a police report, this evidence will be available.
+Any evidence found during the exam may strengthen any resulting criminal court case should the individual decide to file a police

 - Evidence collection includes taking samples of substances from the vagina, rectum, and mouth; combings of head and pubic hair; collecting material from beneath fingernails; and collection of any other physical evidence (e.g., saliva from bite marks).
-These samples will be used to detect the Respondent’s DNA and any other debris from the Respondent or scene of the incident.
+These samples will be used to detect the DNA and any other debris from other persons involved or the scene of the

-- The clothes the individual is wearing also may be sent to the crime lab, and may be kept as evidence until the case is closed.
-Photographs may be taken of bruises, cuts and other injuries that occurred during the assault.
-The photographs may be kept as evidence until the case is closed.
+- The clothes the individual is wearing also may be sent to a crime lab and may be kept as evidence until the case is closed.
+Photographs may be taken of bruises, cuts and other injuries that occurred.
+The photographs may be kept as evidence until the case is

-- The Sexual Assault Survivors Emergency Treatment Act (SASETA) will cover emergency room costs, including any medications received.
-The hospital should not bill for any treatment.
-If an advocate is present, he or she can answer any questions related to SASETA and will help to ensure that an individual is not charged for treatment.
+- The Sexual Assault Survivors Emergency Treatment Act (“SASETA”) may cover emergency room costs, including any medications received.
+In such case, the hospital should not bill for any treatment.
+If an advocate is present, the advocate may be able to answer any questions related to SASETA and help to ensure that an individual is not charged for

 - Sexually Transmitted Infections

-- Sexually transmitted infections (STIs) such as chlamydia, gonorrhea, syphilis, herpes, and HIV can be transmitted during a sexual assault.
-An individual may not know that he or she has an STI until several weeks or months after it has been transmitted.
+- Sexually transmitted infections (“STIs”) such as chlamydia, gonorrhea, syphilis, herpes, and HIV can be transmitted during an act of Sexual Violence.
+An individual may not learn of an STI until several weeks or months after it has been

-- If an individual is concerned about having an STI, discuss this with the doctor or nurse.
-He or she can give preventive medicine (antibiotics, HIV post-exposure prophylaxis) at the time of the exam.
-The individual should receive information on any medication given to him or her.
-An individual should make sure he or she knows the name, dosage, purpose and possible side effects of the drug.
-He or she should get the actual medicine, not just a prescription.
+- If an individual is concerned about having an STI, that person should discuss this concern with the treating doctor or nurse.
+Certain medical professionals can give preventive medicine (e.g., antibiotics, and HIV post-exposure prophylaxis) at the time of the exam.
+The individual should receive information on any medication given.
+An individual should make sure to obtain the name, dosage, purpose, and possible side effects of the drug.
+The individual should get the actual medicine, not just a

 - Pregnancy Testing

-- For women, there is a chance that pregnancy could result from a sexual assault.
-A test for pregnancy is recommended for all women of childbearing age who are sexually assaulted.
+- For individuals able to give birth, there is a chance that pregnancy could result from Sexual Violence.
+A test for pregnancy is recommended for all such individuals of childbearing age who are involved in Sexual Violence involving penetration.

 - An individual may request a pregnancy test at the time of the exam.
-However, a test at the time of the sexual assault will not show if she is pregnant from the assault.
-Follow-up testing is the most reliable way to determine whether an individual is pregnant.
+However, a test immediately after Sexual Violence will not show if a person is pregnant from the incident.
+Follow-up testing is the most reliable way to determine whether an individual is